Arthur Bernard Clifford

-By 1912 he was Assistant Instructor to his father in North Staffordshire and had become an expert in the use of Proto breathing apparatus.
+By 1912, at the age of 18, he was appointed Assistant Instructor to his father in North Staffordshire and had become an expert in the use of Proto breathing apparatus.

-Somewhere around 1914, Arthur travelled to Mexico, where he applied his expertise in breathing apparatus at a huge oil well fire.
-The exact date is not known, nor is it clear whether he was sent or chose to go.
+In 1914 Arthur was engaged by the Anglo America Oil Company and travelled to Potrero Del Llano in Mexico, where he applied his expertise in breathing apparatus at a huge oil well fire.

-He returned to the UK in 1915 and promptly received a telegram from Sir Robert H Davies, of Siebe Gorman, suggesting that his talents would be of use at the Western Front in Ypres.
+He returned to the UK in 1915 and promptly received a telegram, thought to be from either Sir Robert H Davies of Siebe Gorman or Professor John Cadman, suggesting that his talents would be of use at the Western Front in Ypres.

 The Great War had, by this time, stalled into a stalemate position on the Western Front and both allied and German armies had adopted the age old tactic of tunnelling under the enemy lines to plant high explosive charges.
 Whilst mildly successful this constant process of blowing mines, and being countermined by the enemy, resulted in many casualties from the combustion gases produced in the explosions.
 It was recognised that modern breathing apparatus, in trained hands, could effect many rescues of the sapper miners so a call was made to find a source of such apparatus and personnel. (for more detail, see also Mines Rescue and the Great War)